sarga2332/skills-communicate-using-markdown/README.md

 <header>
+# Journey to the end of the Earth
 <!--
   <<< Author notes: Course header >>>
   Include a 1280×640 image, course title in sentence case, and a concise description in emphasis.